sayalisontakke/Virtual-Assistant-Cubic/README.md

-# Virtual Assistant using Artificial Intelligence
+# Virtual Assistant - Cubic
 Virtual Assistant using Artificial Intelligence - Cubic.
 This project is based on Neural Network.
 Project made by using python programming Language.
 <_____Run Cubic.py File_____>